During a Q & A session following a lecture, somebody asked: “What should we do with a mentally

 in meditation with others is an act of affirming each other, with

-dissolve any sense of isolation, a problem in the modern world created
+dissolve any sense of isolation, a problem of the modern world created

 by our growing technology.
-Technology brings great benefits to our
+Great benefits have come into to our

-lives, but in our excitement for it, we don’t recognize how it isolates
+lives, through technology, but in our excitement to embrace it, we don’t recognize how it isolates

 us.
 We have to reflect on how to use our technology, considering when